 An understanding of the life cycle of Toxoplasma gondii (T. gondii) and the role that cats play in disease transmission can allay fears of cats' role in the disease.

-How humans get toxoplasmosis
+How do humans get toxoplasmosis?

 The likelihood of contracting toxoplasmosis

-Several factors keep the chance of such transmission low.
+Several factors keep the chance of such transmission low:

 - Only cats who ingest tissue cysts get infected.
 Within the feline population, this would be limited to outdoor cats who hunt and eat rodents, as well as cats who are fed raw meat by their owners.